Black Kind

 I am just writing this as a goodbye letter.

 I tried.
-I really tried to get Black people to be kinder to Black People.
+I really tried to get Black people to be kinder to Black people.

 I failed.